Enviro Spase Benefits:Inexpensive to buy

 Use with Enviro Data or any database

-Geotech's Enviro Spase software (pronounced like "space" for SPAtial databaSE) helps you display and analyze environmental quality data, such as field and laboratory data for water, soil and air.
+Geotech's Enviro Spase software (pronounced like "space" for SPAtial databaSE) helps you display and analyze environmental data, such as field and laboratory data for water, as well as soil and air data.
 Enviro Spase runs within ESRI's ArcGIS 9.0 or newer, and provides a full set of tools, called Wizards, to make it easy to see just the data you want, just the way you want it.
-Enviro Spase works great with Geotech's Enviro Data data management software, or can accept data from other database systems.
+Enviro Spase works great with Geotech's Enviro Data management software, or can accept data from other database systems.
 By moving the data directly from the database to the GIS map, you will save time while improving quality.
 And if you use it with Enviro Data, data manipulation such as converting to consistent limits and regulatory limit comparisons are done prior to any output.
 So if your exceedences are red in your report, they will be red on the map, with just a few mouse clicks.
 And it ties in with sophisticated Enviro Data features like Value and Flag display.
 Using Enviro Spase with your data management system brings the accuracy and efficiency of organized data management to your GIS mapping.

 Enviro Spase has many useful capabilities.
 Here are just a few.